AkshitTayade/Malaria-Detection/README.md

 1.	**Image processing**

-     We will read few of the cell samples from the folder and perform some processing techniques.
+     We will read few of the cell samples from the folder and perform some processing techniques. <br />

-    •	Firstly read the cell image using OpenCV’s cv2.imread( ) function.
+    •	Firstly read the cell image using OpenCV’s cv2.imread( ) function. <br />
-    •	Then convert the RGB format to grayscale image.
+    •	Then convert the RGB format to grayscale image. <br />
-    •	After that apply any blurring technique, here I have used Gaussian Kernel for smoothening the image.
+    •	After that apply any blurring technique, here I have used Gaussian Kernel for smoothening the image. <br />
     •	Then apply thresholding.
 In thresholding, each pixel value is compared with the threshold value.
-If the pixel value is smaller than the threshold, it is set         to 0, otherwise, it is set to a maximum value (generally 255).
+If the pixel value is smaller than the threshold, it is             set to 0, otherwise, it is set to a maximum value (generally 255). <br />
     •	After this the final process is to find contours.
-Once you have the contours, find the length of this contours.
+Once you have the contours, find the length of this contours. <br />
-    •	We are considering only 5 different length of contours and then sorting them accordingly.
+    •	We are considering only 5 different length of contours and then sorting them accordingly.<br />
-    •	* *Here we can make an assumption that if the cell is Infected then we would practically find more contours than compared to Uninfected cell sample.* *
+    •	* *Here we can make an assumption that if the cell is Infected then we would practically find more contours than compared to Uninfected cell sample.* *<br />

 2.	**Making dataset file .csv**<br />
     Go to [file](https://github.com/AkshitTayade/Malaria-Detection/blob/master/make_csv.py)